 This is why there’s no such thing as a “dumb football player”.
 Players must be able to not only memorize the first play as well as their assignment, but they must also be able to memorize the second play as well as their assignment at a moment’s notice.

 In the NFL, players will often kill the play with 10-12 seconds left on the play clock.
 That is why the quarterback will yell kill, but he’ll also signal it by waving his hand back and forth around his neck.
 Time is of the essence when the quarterback decides to kill the play.

 Rams Offensive Coordinator Sean McVay is known for using “can” instead of “kill”.
 They have the same meaning, but the play call will be a bit different.
 Using the example above:

 Black Right 50 Zebra Cobra Can Yellow Left 59 Lion King

-The can just substitutes the “kill” call, within the play call.
-This is for teams who don’t want to use the “kill” they simply just say “can”.
-Here is example:
+They can just substitute the “kill” call within the play call.
+This is for teams who don’t want to use the “kill.”
+They simply just say “can.”
+Here is an example:

 In the above clip, Sean McVay simply “cans” the play to switch to another play.
 Let’s break down the play call above…